 The allowable indirect cost amount to budget for a project is computed by subtracting the capital outlay (equipment) from the total allocation.
-This amount is then divided by 100% plus the appropriate indirect cost rate to obtain the amount subject to indirect cost is then subtracted from the available amount for other expenses to arrive at the budgeted amount for indirect cost.
+This amount is then divided by 100% plus the appropriate indirect cost rate to obtain the amount subject to indirect cost.
+The amount subject to indirect cost is then subtracted from the available amount for other expenses to arrive at the budgeted amount for indirect cost.